School Profile

 Holy Cross High School is fully accredited through AdvancED – SACS and the Kentucky Non-Public School Commission receiving a full five year certification through 2018.

-Holy Cross High School offers a unique curriculum structure with its layered curriculum that helps to take advantage of academic strengths and build on areas of weakness.
+Holy Cross High School offers a unique curriculum structure with its tiered curriculum that helps to take advantage of academic strengths and build on areas of weakness.

-Holy Cross High School offers ten dual credit courses.
+Holy Cross High School offers thirteen dual credit and AP courses.
 These courses and the instructors are certified by the colleges and universities.

 Holy Cross was the first Catholic high school to start a program to serve students with learning disabilities.
 Our Academic Enhancement Program has been given numerous awards for its efforts on behalf of students with special learning needs.
 Our program is widely regarded as the best program among the Catholic high schools.